population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 ran out of food because of lack of money, went hungry but did not eat, and went without eating for a whole day.

-For the UNPS question, we combined all observations by month and calculate the percentage who reported not having enough food to feed the household.
-For the UHFS questions, we calculate the percentages food insecure by interview month.
+For the UNPS question, we combined all observations from 2015/16 and 2019/20 by month, and calculated the percentage who reported not having enough food to feed the household.
+For the UHFS questions, we calculate the percentages of food insecure by interview month.
 [@fig:seasonality] shows the food insecurity percentages with the UNPS question shown in black for comparison.
 Despite FAO listing April/May and November/December as the lean periods, the UNPS data show that April, May, and June were the three months with the highest proportion of food insecurity, while November and December